Morning Light, Wildflowers and Upper Yosemite Fall from Sentinel Dome, Yosemite

 Quick-release system

 You’ll definitely want some kind of quick-release mechanism that allows you to quickly attach/detach the camera to/from the head.
 The simplest kind is a metal plate (don’t even consider anything with plastic parts) that mounts to the camera’s tripod screw and matches a complementary clamp on the head.
-The clamp might engage/disengage with a lever or twist-knob—I prefer the lever kind because they’re easier, but I have a friend who will never use one again after accidentally jettisoning his camera after the lever caught on something.
+The clamp might engage/disengage with a lever or twist-knob—I prefer the lever kind because they’re easier, but I have a friend who will never use one again after accidentally jettisoning his camera after the lever caught on something (but many quick-release systems have a lock that prevents this).

-The flat plates are okay, but the easiest, sturdiest quick-release system is the Arca-Swiss L-plate (the Arca-Swiss style is a standard offered by many quick-release manufacturers).
-An L-plate is a 90-degree (L-shaped) piece of machined aluminum; one axis mounts flush with the bottom of the camera body, attaching via the tripod mount screw, and the perpendicular axis hugs one side of the camera body (providing a quick-release plate on the bottom and side of the camera), forming an L shape.
-The entire length of both plate axes are quick-mount rails that attach (with a lever or knob) to the corresponding mounting clamp on the tripod head.
+The flat plates are okay, but the easiest, sturdiest quick-release system is the Arca-Swiss L-plate (the Arca-Swiss style is a standard offered by many manufacturers).
+An L-plate is a 90-degree (L-shaped) piece of machined metal (usually aluminum); one axis mounts flush with the bottom of the camera body, attaching via the tripod mount screw, and the perpendicular axis hugs one side of the camera body.
+The entire length of both plate axes are quick-mount rails that attach (with a lever or knob) to the corresponding mounting clamp on the tripod head to provide a quick-release plate on the bottom and side of the camera.

-This rail setup makes switching between horizontal and vertical orientation a simple mater of releasing the clamp, rotating the body, and re-securing the clamp (it takes longer to read the description than to execute it).
-Another advantage of an L-plate is that whether your camera is oriented horizontal or vertical, the camera is always over the tripod’s center of gravity (more stable), and stays at more or less the same height.
+This L-shaped setup makes switching between horizontal and vertical orientation a simple mater of releasing the clamp connecting the camera to the head, rotating the body, and re-securing the clamp (it takes longer to read the description than to execute it).
+Another advantage of an L-plate is that, whether your camera is oriented horizontally or vertically, it is always over the tripod’s center of gravity (more stable), and stays at more or less the same height.

 If you’re really serious about your photography, you’ll invest in an L-plate system—once you do, it’ll be hard to imagine how you lived without it.
-Because every camera model has its own dimensions and unique cable, control, memory card, and battery access points, the best L-plates (like those from Really Right Stuff) are custom-machined for the body (when you get a new camera, you’ll need a new L-plate).
+Because every camera model has its own dimensions and unique cable, control, memory card, and battery access points, the best L-plates (like those from Really Right Stuff) are custom-machined to fit specific camera bodies, so when you get a new camera, you’ll probably need a new L-plate.

-I use two Really Right Stuff tripods: as of summer 2022, my primary tripod is a Really Right Stuff Ascend with the integrated head.
+I use two Really Right Stuff tripods: as of spring 2025, my primary tripod is the Really Right Stuff Ascend 14L with the integrated head.
 It’s as close to a perfect tripod for my needs as any tripod I’ve ever used or seen, and is the first tripod to check every box for me: It’s super light, sturdy enough for my heaviest body/telephoto combo, compact enough to fit in a small suitcase, and tall enough to use sans centerpost without stooping (I’m 5′ 9″).
-(As you might expect, the Ascent is also far beyond the budget of many photographers.)
+And it’s so compact that I’ve started carrying it on to flights attached to my camera backpack.
+(As you might expect, the Ascend is also far beyond the budget of many photographers.)

-My second tripod is the RRS TVC-24L with a RRS BH-55.
-Since getting the Ascend, I only use this tripod if I’m driving to a shoot, won’t be hiking, and plan to shoot extreme telephoto.
-The Ascent can handle the extreme telephoto, but the 24L’s weight and sturdiness is even better.
+My second tripod is the much taller and heavier RRS TVC-24L with a RRS BH-55 head.
+Since getting the Ascend, I only use the 24L when I drive to a shoot (don’t fly with it), won’t be hiking far, and plan to shoot extreme telephoto.
+The Ascend can handle the extreme telephoto, but the 24L, combined with the BH-55, is even sturdier.

 A few words about this image

 Like so many of my images, this one was a process that would have been much more difficult without a tripod.
 My objective was to ensure sharpness in the sunlit rocks, wildflowers, and tree in the foreground, and to allow Yosemite Falls to recede into the background.
-Finding the right combination of subject distance, focal length, framing, focus point, and f-stop/shutter/ISO was a painstaking process that spanned multiple images.
+Finding the right combination of subject distance, focal length, framing, focus point, and f-stop/shutter/ISO was a painstaking process that required multiple images before I was satisfied.

 Being on a tripod allowed me to review and refine the previous image without completely recreating it each time (as I would have had to do if I’d been hand-holding).
-And using a tripod without a centerpost enabled me to drop all the way down to the flowers’ level.
+Furthermore, because the focus margin was razor thin, even small but unavoidable distance changes introduced by hand-holding would have jeopardized focus success.
+And finally, using a tripod without a centerpost enabled me to drop all the way down to the flowers’ level.

 Links